 Colombia is fantastic country for travelers looking for outdoor adventures.
-Colombia was known for its cartels, cocaine and raging civil war.
-But Colombia is flourishing and has a stable government since almost a decade.
+Although Colombia was once known for its cartels, cocaine and raging civil war, Colombia is flourishing and has a more stable government since almost a decade.
 This means tourism and the country as a whole is thriving.
 Today it is the rich biodiversity, the warm welcome received from people, the picturesque villages and vibrant cities that are taking over the image of Colombia.
-There are many options for cycling in Colombia.
-Although it is difficult to compete with all the hiking opportunities in South America, Colombia provides some beautiful hike as well.

 Why go to Colombia?